Learned Collusion: The Prisoner's Dilemma

-The tables also show that the stronger the bias, the more the opponent benefits, as $\overline{v}(\kappa_{1},\kappa_{2})$ is rising in $\kappa_{2}$.
+From Table \ref{T6a}, it is immediate to check that there are two pure equilibria $b^{\ast}=2\varpi$ and $b^{\ast}=3\varpi$ that both yield a payoff significantly higher that what naive Q-learning delivers.
+Table \ref{T6a} also shows that $\overline{v}^{y}(\kappa_{1},\kappa_{2})$ is rising in $\kappa_{2} $, so player 1 benefits from a stronger bias by his opponent benefits.
 Interestingly however, the reason why player 1 benefits depends on the magnitude of $\kappa_{2}$.
-Player 1 and player 2 both benefit from a small rise in $\kappa_{2}$ away from $0$ because this strongly increases the chance of joint cooperation.
-For $\kappa_{2}>3$ however, the first line of Table \ref{T6}b shows that the biased policy rule of player 2 \textit{decreases} the chance of joint cooperation: it makes defections more attractive to player 1 and at $\kappa_{2}=4$, the chance of joint cooperation drops down to 19\% -- player \ 1 mostly benefits from player 2's generous policy by frequently defecting (and enjoying 2.5).
+A small rise away from $0$ benefits both player 1 and player 2 because this strongly increases the chance of joint cooperation.
+For $\kappa_{2}>3$ however, the first line of Table \ref{T6}b shows that the biased policy rule of player 2 \textit{decreases} the chance of joint cooperation: it makes defections more attractive to player 1 and at $\kappa_{2}=4$, the chance of joint cooperation drops down to 19\% -- player \ 1 mostly benefits from player 2's generous policy by frequently defecting (and enjoying 2.5): as Table~\ref{T8} shows, when the bias of a player is too large, the distribution over action profiles played favors the agent with a smaller bias.